 If a faster recovery process is a concern for you, you will probably be best choosing a FUE transplant.
-This procedure does away with the need to remove a strip of scalp from the back of the head (as with the older FUT method), which means there is no visible scar line across the scalp that might look unsightly if you wear your hair short.
+This procedure does away with the need to remove a strip of scalp from the back of the head (as with the older FUT method).
+So there’s no visible scar line across the scalp that might look unsightly if you wear your hair short.
 This also means that the FUE method allows for a faster and more straightforward recovery process.

 Here is the typical recovery timeline for the FUE hair transplant surgery.

 Your recovery process begins immediately after your hair transplant procedure.
 The clinic team will treat your scalp for optimum recovery.

 A basic hair transplant is a minimally invasive procedure, and in theory, you could go straight back to work the following day.
 However, there may be some hair transplant swelling, tenderness, and redness, especially around the recipient site.
 So you should schedule some post-hair transplant downtime to allow your skin and scalp to heal.

 You will be advised on the best aftercare for your scalp and hair, as well as general wellness advice to help you recover as swiftly as possible from your surgery.